Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and Observations: Results

 \subsection{The Redshift Evolution of Metallicity Gradients}

 The top panel of Figure~\ref{fig:summary_fig} shows the distribution of metallicity gradients in each simulation as a function of redshift.
 We characterize the distributions with their median and their spread with the $16^{\rm th}$ and $84^{\rm th}$ percentiles.
 We note that we require there to be at least 10 galaxies that pass our selection criteria to report the distribution of galaxies.
 These data are also presented in Table~\ref{tab:properties_1} for ease of reference, along with the number of galaxies in each redshift bin that pass the selection criteria.
+We, again, caution that the distribution of galaxies presented here are {\it not} individual galaxy gradient evolution traced through time.
+The distributions of galaxies presented here represents all galaxies that pass our selection criteria at that given redshift.

-We note that \citet{Hemler_2021} quote the peak of a log normal distribution instead of a median.
+We also note that \citet{Hemler_2021} quote the peak of a log normal distribution instead of a median.
 At $z\sim0$, the distributions are indeed fairly well characterized by a log normal; however, at higher redshift the distributions become significantly less log normally distributed.
 The net effect of this is that the median is at slightly steeper values than the peak of the log normal distributions.
 Figure~\ref{fig:summary_fig} also has a compilation of observed metallicity gradients (gray squares), we make direct comparisons to these gradients in Section~\ref{subsec:comparison_with_obs}.

 Generally speaking, each of the simulations has similar behavior: increasingly negative gradients with increasing redshift.
 This evolution is roughly linear in redshift space in EAGLE, Illustris, and SIMBA.
 In TNG, on the other hand, there is a plateau at $z=4-5$ before the gradients start to become flatter towards $z=8$.
 We obtain gradient evolutions of $-0.015\pm0.01$ dex/kpc/$\Delta z$, $-0.016\pm0.001$ dex/kpc/$\Delta z$, $-0.016\pm0.004$ dex/kpc/$\Delta z$, and $-0.028\pm0.007$ dex/kpc/$\Delta z$ in EAGLE, Illustris, TNG, and SIMBA, respectively, by fitting a linear regression to the median gradients at each redshift (weighted by the number of galaxies in each redshift bin; see the bottom row of Table~\ref{tab:properties_1})\ignorespaces \footnote{\ignorespaces We note that we perform the regression on the medians weighted by the number of galaxies in each mass bin instead of through every gradient individually to avoid the least squares algorithm from over-fitting to outliers (see Appendix~\ref{appendix:regression}). }.